kpsdev1/The-Recipe-Blog/TESTING.md

  #### Edit / Delete A recipe
  *As a User I can Edit/Delete my recipes so that I can make changes even after I have posted a recipe.*
   - When viewing a recipe that the User has uploaded in the top right corner they have a choice to either delete or edit the recipe.
-A user can only dedit or delete a recipe they have added.
+A user can only edit or delete a recipe they have added.

  #### Like Recipes
- *As a User I can like recipes so that I can show that i like a recipe without having to comment.*
+ *As a User I can like recipes so that I can show that I like a recipe without having to comment.*
   - On the recipe details there is a like button below the image, it is a Love heart that is empty outline when not liked and then is filled when liked, beside it displays the number of people that like the recipe.
 A User must be logged in to access this functionality.

 #### Add A Comment
 *As a User I can comment on other recipes so that I can provide feedback.*
- - When a user is signed in and they are on the recipe details page for a pacticular recipe, at the bottom of the page there is a comment section where they can add a comment.
+ - When a user is signed in and they are on the recipe details page for a particular recipe, at the bottom of the page there is a comment section where they can add a comment.

 #### Edit / delete A comment
-*As a User I can update my comments so that make changes incase I mistyped something or if I wish to delete the comment.*
+*As a User I can update my comments so that I can make changes incase I mistyped something or if I wish to delete the comment.*
  - The User is able to edit or delete any comment that they have created by clicking on the edit or delete button in the right hand side of that comment.

 ### View Wines